 Repayment options have been made flexible by Scotiabank and TD.
 For amounts over \$10,000, the loan amortization period will normally be ten years.
-In addition, for up to two years after articling for Scotiabank and one year after articling for TD bank, at times when a graduate may not be earning a sufficient income or has moved on to further education, a graduate can choose to service the loan by making interest-only payments rather than blended interest and principal payments.
+In addition, for up to two years after articling, when a graduate may not be earning a sufficient income or has moved on to further education, a graduate can choose to service the loan by making interest-only payments rather than blended interest and principal payments.